kjmagic13/kjmagic13.github.io/_posts/2014-11-12-jekyll-manager.md

 date:				2014-11-12
 tags:				rails, jekyll
 ---
-Began developing a Rails application to manage Jekyll applications with a familiar online content management system feel; similar to that of WordPress.
+Began developing a Rails application to manage Jekyll projects with a familiar online content management system feel; similar to that of WordPress.